Christian Thought: Basic Christian beliefs and doctrines

 Who was John Wesley anyway?

-John Wesley's influence has extended beyond his lifetime.
+Wesley was a prolific writer.
+His sermons, hymns, and theological writings continue to influence Christianity.
 The Methodist movement he helped start grew into one of the largest Protestant denominations in the world.
-Furthermore, Wesley's theological perspectives and teachings today shape the beliefs and practices of millions of Christians in a variety of denominations, including the Church of the Nazarene.
+Wesley's theological perspectives and teachings today shape the beliefs and practices of millions of Christians in a variety of denominations, including the Church of the Nazarene.

 More on the Wesleyan theological tradition